Famous Retorts I

 The best way to hold a man is in your arms.

 Mae West was attractive, but she wasn't stunning.
-Mae West had a good figure, but her figure wasn't amazing.
+Mae West had a good figure, but it was not amazing.
 Her sex appeal was more closely linked to her teasing style and the sly things she said with perfect timing.

 One of her best quotes was: Personality is the most important thing to the success of an actress.